|Best overall||MacSports Heavy Duty All-Terrain Beach Wagon||SEE IT||

 While we would love to say you can enjoy the beach with just a bottle of sunscreen and a pair of shades, sometimes that just doesn’t cut it.
 A truly luxurious day at the beach involves fluffy towels, cool beverages, your favorite snacks, a good book, a change of clothes, sweet treats, a beach umbrella, and the list goes on.
 Sure, you may not need all of those things, but it doesn’t hurt to be prepared with the best beach wagon and a few extra beach accessories to make your seaside day more enjoyable.

 Instead of juggling all these things in your hands or weighing your bag down, a great beach wagon can make transporting all your belongings hassle-free.
 We’ve gathered some reliable sand-traversing options, as well as a compilation of helpful questions, so you can snag the best beach wagon for your next trip.

-- Best all-terrain beach wagon: MacSports Heavy Duty All-Terrain Beach Wagon
+- Best overall: MacSports Heavy Duty All-Terrain Beach Wagon

 - Runner up: Rio Deluxe Wonder Wheeler

-- Best double-decker beach wagon: MacSports Double Decker Utility Cart
+- Best double-decker: MacSports Double Decker Utility Cart

-- Best soft-sand beach wagon: Big Kahuna Beach Wagon
+- Best for soft-sand: Big Kahuna Beach Wagon

-- Best kids beach wagon: Radio Flyer Beach and Boardwalk Wagon
+- Best for kids: Radio Flyer Beach and Boardwalk Wagon

 - Best budget: Seina Folding Wagon